-For an intuitive understanding, some of the visualized results are shown in Fig.~\ref{fig8}.
+For an intuitive understanding of our method, some of the visualized results are shown in Fig.~\ref{fig8}.
 With the consideration of inter-object relationship, the CRF module contributes to killing the wrong ID assignment by detecting the abnormal changes of the tracking hypotheses in a tracklet.
 This can be seen by observing the behavioral differences between our tracker and CenterTrack at frames 433 $\rightarrow$ 435, frames 526 $\rightarrow$ 528, and frames 391 $\rightarrow$ 393 respectively in the three video clips of Fig.~\ref{fig8}.